+These terrains are a valuable source for investigating the morphology of the planet, given their capability to represent detailed patterns due to their high resolution \cite{Goudge2017, QuantinNataf2021}.
+This use case presents an interesting testbed: due to the challenges faced during data acquisition and transmission, certain regions of the images may be difficult to process or entirely unavailable, thus resulting in interpolated or missing values as already discussed (see Figure \ref{fig:hirise}).
 Approximately 1,150 heightmaps are available at the current time.
 However, these are not immediately suitable for direct use in training.
 Indeed, diffusion models require normalized images of fixed size ($128 \times 128$ in our case) as input, whereas HiRISE DEMs typically cover much larger areas, in the order of $10^3$ pixels per side.
 Furthermore, the data are stored in the Planetary Data System (PDS) data format, which is not supported by most image processing libraries.
 For these reasons, a new dataset was generated to enhance file interoperability and readability.
 The resulting training set consists of 12,000 normalized heightmaps, stored using the TIFF file format.
 Each element is a random crop extracted from the original HiRISE survey, with side lengths randomly selected between 512 and 2048 pixels for each sample.
 During training, these crops are rescaled in a non-homogeneous way to $128 \times 128$, using nearest-neighbour interpolation.
 The main reason behind this choice, made mainly to support the investigation of \textbf{H2}, is to provide the model with knowledge of terrain features that may develop over portions that are larger than the model resolution.
 This operation enables data augmentation, helping to compensate for the relatively small size of the initial dataset which is an an inherent challenge in this domain.
 GDAL\footnote{\url{https://gdal.org/en/stable/}} was used to process the original PDS data and convert them to TIFF.